msped/checkthematch/README.md

 ### Environment Variables

 For the application to run it will require two environment variables.

 For the API I used API-Football through [RAPID API](https://rapidapi.com/api-sports/api/api-football/).
-You will need `REACT_APP_API_HOST` and `REACT_APP_API_KEY` in your `.env` file which will be provided from RAPID API.
+You will need `REACT_APP_API_HOST` (`x-rapidapi-host`) and `REACT_APP_API_KEY` (`x-rapidapi-key`) in your `.env` file which will be provided from RAPID API.

 ### Run Locally

-To run locally open your console and run `git clone https://github.com/msped/shouldiwatchit.git` then change into the folder path.
+To run locally open your console and run `git clone https://github.com/msped/shouldiwatchit.git` then cd into the folder path.

 To run the developement server, type `npm start` in your console and press enter.
 It will open a new browser window, or tab if you haven't got one open, where you will see the developemnt server on localhost port 3000.

 ### Run a production build